StackVista/puppet-stackstate-agent/README.md

 # ...

 [master]
-# Enable reporting to datadog
+# Enable reporting to stackstate
-reports=datadog_reports
+reports=stackstate_reports
-# If you use other reports already, just add datadog_reports at the end
+# If you use other reports already, just add stackstate_reports at the end
-# reports=store,log,datadog_reports
+# reports=store,log,stackstate_reports
 # ...

 [agent]